 Mandarin is fast becoming a lingua franca in Hong Kong’s finance sector.
-Candidates who can only speak English and/or Cantonese are being frozen out of the job market.
+Candidates who can only speak English and/or Cantonese are being frozen out of much of the job market.

-But in which functions within financial services is Mandarin most sought after?
+But in which job functions within financial services is Mandarin most sought after?

-The growth of Chinese investment banks in Hong Kong has also contributed to high (more than 60%) Mandarin percentages in front-office functions such as M&A, capital markets and FX.
-In these firms – which are now capturing the lion’s share of the Asian investment banking wallet – Mandarin is spoken internally, not just when dealing with customers in China.
+The growth of Chinese investment banks such as CITIC and China Securities in Hong Kong has contributed to the relatively high Mandarin percentage in capital markets.
+In these firms – which are now starting to dominate equity capital markets league tables in Asia – Mandarin is spoken internally among employees in Hong Kong, not just when dealing with customers in China.

-At 68%, the Mandarin ratio in equities doesn’t bode well for Western salespeople and traders who have been laid off following sweeping equities job cuts at banks such as Barclays, Standard Chartered and (in 2017) Credit Suisse.
+At 70%, the Mandarin ratio in equities doesn’t bode well for Western salespeople and traders who have been laid off following sweeping equities job cuts at banks such as Credit Suisse and Deutsche Bank.

-After recent influxes of Chinese accountants into Hong Kong, the proportion of fluent-Mandarin accounting and finance resumes stands at 66% on our database.
+The percentages are also high on the buy-side.
+The Hong Kong private equity sector, which tops our table at 78%, is driven by investments into high-growth mainland companies.
+Meanwhile, after recent influxes of Chinese accountants into Hong Kong, the proportion of fluent-Mandarin accounting and finance resumes stands at 67% on our database.

-Hong Kong’s private banking sector is partly, but not exclusively, focused on serving Chinese clients – and its 60% Mandarin mark reflects this.
+Hong Kong’s private banking sector is partly, but not exclusively, focused on serving Chinese clients – and its 63% Mandarin mark reflects this.
+The city is also a base for non-resident Indian private banking, for example.

-Unsurprisingly, operations and technology jobs – which demand comparatively little client interaction – bring up the rear of our table.
+Unsurprisingly, operations jobs – which demand comparatively little client interaction – sit toward the bottom of our table.
 Banks in Hong Kong employ technology staff from around the world – only 39% of them are fluent in Mandarin, according to our CV database.